 “Green Certification” Field: If a “Green Certification” is denoted in the listing, then the certificate must be attached to the listing.
 If a certificate is not attached to the listing, then the “Green Certification” will be removed.
 This will not result in a violation of the MLS rules and no fines will be imposed.

-Agents marketing listings as being located in a "55 and Older" community must provide Canopy MLS with a “55 and Older Statement of Qualification” to verify that the community is qualified senior housing.
+Agents marketing listings as being located in a "55 and Older" community must provide Canopy MLS with a “” to verify that the community is qualified senior housing.
 The statement of qualification must come from an officer of the home owner association or other authorized representative (management company) who would know if the community meets the HOP criteria.

 The statement must contain the printed name, signature and title of the certifying party and the printed name and signature of the witness to the certifying party’s signature.

 The statement of qualification is required each time there is a new listing in a given community.
-The reason for this is because although a community may qualify as a 55 and older community today, it may not qualify tomorrow, next week or next month.
+Although a community may qualify as a 55 and older community today, it may not qualify tomorrow, next week or next month.
 Requiring the statement for each listing gives Canopy MLS (and agents) the benefit of a "good faith" defense if the listing is allowed to state “55 and older” when it is not.

-An agent with more than one listing in a given community may provide a single statement that the community is in compliance.
+An agent with more than one listing in a given community at the same time may provide a single statement that the community is in compliance.
 However, a future listing in that community will require an updated certification.

 “Proposed Completion Date” field: The “Proposed Completion Date” field is required only when the listing agent selects “Under Construction.”
 Canopy MLS sends an automated email reminder to the listing agent to update the “Proposed Completion Date” when reached.